Contact us below to request a quote, or for any product-related questions

 Qualified Security Assessors (QSA) are authorized to perform annual audits for merchants and service providers to document compliance with PCI.
 Approved Scanning Vendors (ASV) are authorized to perform the quarterly scans to show compliance with the PCI Data Security Standard.
 Several qualified security assessors incorporate approved scanning vendors into their solution.
 Qualys is an Approved Scanning Vendor.

-Our company is certified as a PCI Approved Scanning Vendor (ASV) to help merchants and their consultants validate and achieve compliance with the PCI Data Security Standard.
-The PCI Compliance Service is an on demand compliance testing and reporting service.
+Qualys is certified as a PCI Approved Scanning Vendor (ASV) to help merchants and their consultants validate and achieve compliance with the PCI Data Security Standard.
+Qualys PCI Compliance is an on-demand compliance testing and reporting service.
 Using the service, merchants can run PCI compliance scans, complete PCI self assessment questionnaires and submit compliance reports directly to acquiring banks.
-Our on demand delivery model makes the PCI Compliance Service available anytime from any browser, without software to install or maintain.
+Our on-demand delivery model makes Qualys PCI Compliance available anytime from any browser, without software to install or maintain.
 Qualys PCI Compliance is available as a free trial.

 A network security scan must be completed every 90 days by an approved PCI scanning vendor.
-Our company is a PCI approved scanning vendor (ASV).
-To achieve network status compliance using our PCI Compliance Service, all hosts must be scanned during the best practice scanning period and there can be no PCI vulnerabilities found from the scans during this period.
-The PCI Compliance Service defines the best practice scanning period to be 30 days prior to the current day.
-Using the Compliance Service, you can scan your network in segments and remediate/re-scan for vulnerabilities on target IPs.
+Qualys is a PCI approved scanning vendor (ASV).
+To achieve network status compliance using Qualys PCI Compliance, all hosts must be scanned during the best practice scanning period and there can be no PCI vulnerabilities found from the scans during this period.
+Qualys PCI Compliance defines the best practice scanning period to be 30 days prior to the current day.
+Using Qualys PCI Compliance, you can scan your network in segments and remediate/re-scan for vulnerabilities on target IPs.
 Segmented scanning allows you to scan hosts that you have remediated without having to scan your entire network.

 All external IP addresses must be scanned for PCI compliance.

-The document PCI DSS Security Scanning Procedures describes in detail the scope of PCI security scanning required for PCI compliance.
-The latest version of this document can be found at the PCI Security Standards Council's website: https://www.pcisecuritystandards.org/pdfs/pci_scanning_procedures_v1-1.pdf
+The PCI DSS Security Scanning Procedures guide describes in detail the scope of PCI security scanning required for PCI compliance.

 In this document, the section called "Scope of PCI Security Scanning" starting on page 1 states the following: